Greece declares state of emergency over flood of dead fish – DW – 08/31/2024

 Ertnews channel reported that two boats are due to continue the recovery on Saturday.

-The mayor of Volos lashed out at the regional authority, accusing it of acting too slowly.
+The mayor of Volos lashed out at the regional authority, accusing it of acting too slowly, telling a news conference on Wednesday that the smell from the dead fish was unbearable.

 Tourism to the region has plunged by nearly 80% since last year's flooding, according to the local association of restaurants and bars.